 The National Institute for Communicable Diseases (NICD) is the official body that coordinates public testing for Covid-19 in South Africa.
 Private medical laboratories are also offering testing services.
 Visit the National Department of Health website where regular updates can be obtained.

 What is the situation in the rest of Africa?

 More countries are reporting cases on a daily basis.

 There is no treatment for Covid-19, despite many myths on the internet and social media (see below).
 Treatment is based on symptoms according to the patient’s clinical condition.
 Supportive care for infected persons is usually highly effective.
 There are numerous trials being conducted to find a cure and work is ongoing to develop a vaccine.
 However, a vaccine will probably not be available for another 12-18 months.

 Can the virus (SARS-CoV-2) be transmitted through food?

-There is currently no evidence to suggest that the virus is transmitted through food, food packaging or food ingredients.
+There is no evidence to suggest that the virus is transmitted through food, food packaging or food ingredients.
 Two closely related viruses, MERS and SARS were not considered a high risk for transmission through food.
-However, good personal behaviour around food should continue i.e. not sneezing or coughing over food, washing hands and more….normal practices that we have been following for many years under “normal” circumstances in the food industry.
+However, good personal behaviour around food should continue i.e. not sneezing or coughing over food, washing hands and more….these are practices that the food industry has been practicing for decades under “normal” circumstances in the food industry.
 The World Health Organization has provided advice for the food industry.